everytrade-io/everytrade-plugins/README.md

        add libraries as you progress with the plugin implementation, but you shouldn't remove any of the initial dependencies.
 1. Customize the skeleton code (as described before).

+## Using libraries
+To declare your plugin dependencies via Gradle, use only `compileOnly`, `pluginCompile` or `pluginRuntime` dependency configurations depending on whether you need the library during compilation only, compilation and runtime or only runtime, respectively.

 ## Building custom plugin
 1. Run `./gradlew :<your-plugin>:build` (with *<your-plugin>* substituted with the actual Gradle module name you chose)